ilapros/dill.github.com/index.md

 #### In preparation

-Miller, DL and EA Becker.
+Miller, DL and EF Becker.
 Modelling black and brown bear abundance in Alaska.

 Miller, DL and N Kelly.
 Combatting edge effects in spatial smoothing.